COVID-19 pandemic in New York City: Parks

 On April 1, 2020, Cuomo ordered all playgrounds in the city to be shut down in order to promote social distancing.
 Parks would mostly remain open.
 The exceptions were Fort Totten in Queens, which was closed to provide a staging area for first responders, and the High Line, which was closed because it is a linear park with few means to spread out.
 Sports fields and facilities were also closed, as were the historic-house museums operated by the New York City Department of Parks and Recreation.
 With the start of the summer season in May, public beaches remained closed as well.

-On May 7, de Blasio said that entry to public parks may be limited to prevent overcrowding and to promote social distancing.
+On May 7, 2020, de Blasio said that entry to public parks may be limited to prevent overcrowding and to promote social distancing.
 It was later announced that access might also be limited within parts of parks, such as Sheep Meadow at Central Park.
 On July 1, the city's public beaches were opened.
 On July 16, the High Line reopened to the public with free timed-entry passes in order to limit capacity and allow social distancing.
 For the summer 2020 season, several pools reopened with limited capacity in July and August.

 Open space

 Open streets

 On April 27, 2020, de Blasio announced plans to convert 40 to 100 mi of streets to open streets.
-The affected streets would be closed to through traffic and blocked-off by temporary wooden or metal barricades with DOT signage.
+The affected streets would be closed to through traffic and blocked-off by temporary wooden or metal barricades with NYC Department of Transportation (DOT) signage.
 The purpose of the Open Streets is to provide "the space for essential workers to pursue safer commuting options, provide outdoor opportunities for vulnerable New Yorkers, and give families the chance to play beyond the four walls of their home".
-The totals reached 44 mi in May and 67 mi in June.
+The totals reached 44 mi in May 2020 and 67 mi in June 2020.

 The program has been largely successful, but has received some criticism from transit activists due to the poor enforcement and upkeep of barricades, the choice of segments which are too-short or border existing parks, and racial and socio-economic disparity in street choice and upkeep.